Willy Adames Player Props: Brewers vs. Braves

 Willy Adames At The Plate

-- In 17.0% of his games this season, he has homered, and 4.5% of his trips to the plate.

-- Adames has picked up an RBI in 30.7% of his games this season, with two or more RBI in 12.5% of his games.
-He has also driven in three or more runs in seven contests.
+- In 30.3% of his games this season, Adames has had at least one RBI.
+He's picked up more than one in 12.4% and driven in three or more of his team's runs in seven contests.

-- He has scored in 37.5% of his games this year, with two or more runs scored in 10.2%.
+- In 38.2% of his games this year, he has scored at least once.
+And he's had nine games with multiple runs (10.1%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.